 It’s easy to get excited over seeing a dog and forget that there is someone walking with said dog.
 Make sure to acknowledge the owner and talk to them directly, making eye contact with them if possible.
 It’s not uncommon for people to talk to the dog and avoid looking at the owner, but this can be very frustrating and also potentially distract the dog.
 If needed, pretend the dog is invisible so you can focus on the owner.
-Read more about how to approach people with low vision without scaring them here.

 What if I accidentally bump into a dog?

 While I was at a conference, I found myself surrounded by more service dogs than I had ever seen in my life.
 One downside to this was that I had trouble seeing where the dogs were lying down or standing, especially if it was a black lab lying down on black carpet.
 I would accidentally tap the dog with my blindness cane, trip over a paw, or otherwise interrupt the dog.
 If the owner did not see or hear me, I would alert them that I had accidentally bumped into the dog, and then keep walking.
-Read more about attending conferences with low vision here.

 Remember they are dogs